 Positive Behavior Interventions & Supports (PBIS)

-Thank you for helping our community stay healthy and safe by observing social distancing during the current Novel Coronavirus Pandemic.
-For support in adjusting to your family's new daily routine, please see video below.
+Thank you for helping our community stay healthy and safe by observing social distancing measures as campuses begin to reopen for hybrid learning.
+For support in adjusting to your family's new daily routine, please see below.

 What is PBIS?